Mocha-L/SneakerAPI/README_EN.md

 English | [中文版](./README.md)

+(**This project has been under long-term maintenance since 2022, serving numerous customers with stability and reliability**.
+We look forward to working with you)

 SneakerAPI is a project that provides remote HTTP access to the Goat API, alias API, and StockX API.
 It supports all interfaces of these three platforms and serves as a global sneaker seller's tool, assisting in automating processes such as selling sneakers.
 The interfaces are actively maintained to ensure long-term availability.

 For detailed information about the interfaces, please refer to the following documents.